O negative blood type

 How rare is O negative blood?

-1 in 8 donors is O negative
+Around 1 in 7 people have O negative blood

 In comparison, 35% of donors have O positive blood.